 GUP Condition Stanford Compliance The old Page Mill Road quarries were found to be ineligible for listing on the California Register.
 Construction monitoring was implemented at the Centre for Academic Medicine (CAM) site and a small quantity of historic artifacts were discovered.
 A monitoring report has been submitted to the County (December 2020) in accordance to the CAM conditions of approval.
 O.4.
 Required actions if fossilized shell or bone is uncovered during earth-disturbing activities.
 All projects adjacent to known prehistoric and historic archaeological resources were monitored during construction.
 No fossilized shell or bone was uncovered during 2000 GUP construction activities. Р. Public Services and Utilities P.1.
 Law Enforcement Agreement.
 "Memorandum of Understanding Regarding Police Services Between Santa Clara County and Stanford University" was signed February 6, 2001, and signed again in May and June of 2007.
 Per the GUP Condition, Stanford is providing funding for the Stanford Police Department to maintain 32 full- time sworn police officers (one officer per 1,000 daytime population).
 There was no decrease in the level of police services during the reporting period.
 P.2.
 Funding of Fire Protection Services.
 The City of Palo Alto assesses the city's fire protection needs on an annual basis and adopts a yearly budget for fire protection services.
 As part of this process, the City identifies Stanford's share of this budget, and Stanford pays its annual allotment.
 Stanford and the Palo Alto Fire Department have executed an agreement for continued service.
 P.3.
 Fire protection response times.
 The Palo Alto Fire Department has not expressed any concerns regarding lengthened response times in FY 20.
 Stanford and the Palo Alto Fire Department have executed an agreement for continued service, which contains provisions to address response times if issues arise.
 P.4.
 Water conservation and recycling master plan.
-Stanford has performed effective conservation outreach and education, as evidenced by County staff discussions with campus facility managers.
-Stanford also has undertaken numerous water conservation projects, including installation of water misers, toilet retrofits, low flow jet spray nozzles, and Maxicom controls.
-The County continues to monitor Stanford implementation of the approved master plan as a measure of compliance with this condition.
-The County consults with the SCVWD to determine compliance.
-The SCVWD assessment is that Stanford appears to be implementing aggressive water
+Stanford has completed the plan and it was approved in 2008.
+The University has undertaken numerous water conservation projects, including installation of water misers, toilet retrofits, low flow jet spray nozzles, and Maxicom controls.
+Stanford has performed effective conservation outreach and education, as evidenced by County staffdiscussions with campus facility managers.
+The County continues to monitor Stanford implementation of the approved master plan as a measure of compliance with this condition and consults with the SCVWD to determine compliance.
+The SCVWD assessment is that Stanford